-Florian Frick, an assistant professor in Carnegie Mellon University's Department of Mathematical Sciences; Bernhard Haeupler, assistant professor in the Computer Science Department; Hosein Mohimani, assistant professor in the Computational Biology Department, are among 126 recipients of 2019 Sloan Research Fellowships, which honor early career scholars whose achievements put them among the very best scientific minds working today.
+Fei Fang and Pravesh Kothari, both assistant professors in Carnegie Mellon University's School of Computer Science, and Carl Rodriguez, an assistant professor in CMU's Department of Physics and member of the McWilliams Center for Cosmology, are among 118 recipients of 2022 Sloan Research Fellowships, which honor early career scholars whose achievements put them among the very best scientific minds today.

 The fellowship, awarded by the Alfred P. Sloan Foundation, is considered one of the top awards for young researchers.
 The two-year fellowship provides $75,000 to early-career researchers in recognition of distinguished performance and a unique potential to make substantial contributions to their field.

 "Today's Sloan Research Fellows represent the scientific leaders of tomorrow," said Adam F. Falk, president of the Sloan Foundation.
 "As formidable young scholars, they are already shaping the research agenda within their respective fields — and their trailblazing won't end here."

 Fang, the Leonardo Assistant Professor in the Institute for Software Research, studies the integration of machine learning with game theory to tackle real-world problems.
 Her work has been used by the U.S. Coast Guard to protect the Staten Island Ferry; led to the development of the Protection Assistant for Wildlife Security (PAWS), a tool that assists with antipoaching efforts; and was recently used to address food security in collaboration with the Pittsburgh-based nonprofit 412 Food Rescue.